Lessons from Network Ten’s voluntary administration

 Even if Ten tried to win back its traditional youth demographic, none of them are watching TV any more.
 That generation are now streaming ‘on their own schedule’, or watching Youtube.
 It has been likened to a “Kodak moment”.
 If you recall, Eastman Kodak was a the photography pioneer that sold the first consumer cameras in the 19th century.
 They became hugely successful, but then struggled to adapt to digitisation finally filing for bankruptcy in 2012.

 What did we learn?

 Could it have been avoided?
 Maybe.
 The media landscape has changed many things, and management had the difficult task of navigating this, plus the generation switch to digital streaming.

-Clearly something was amiss in the financial management strategy across all managerial functions at the top level.
+Clearly, something was amiss in the financial management strategy across all managerial functions at the top level.
 Financial management, financial policy development and implementation are crucial management functions that can determine the survival of an organisation in a competitive world.
-Are you curious and want to improve on your financial management skills?
+Are you curious and want to improve your financial management skills?

 Focus on leadership and management

 Monarch’s Advanced Diploma of leadership and management involves extensive training in financial management and understanding how to structure your financial management strategy.
 The advantage of doing this course is that you are exposed to developing and implementing these strategies and can take them directly into your organisation.